Is a Part-Time MBA Program Worth It?

 Innovative online MBA programs offer students tremendous flexibility advantages.
 That’s because recent instructional technology advances now provide an online educational experience equivalent to and in many ways better than instruction on campus, yet unconstrained by distance or time.
 As a result, these online programs offer substantial opportunities to students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
 Plus, personalized online education provides an attractive alternative for students who want to learn at their own pace; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online programs.

 Additional Financial Challenges

 Online programs also save students money.
-Even when tuition rates are identical, the online MBA programs can present more cost-effective alternatives to on-campus programs because of savings on costs like relocation, childcare, and transportation.
+Even when tuition rates are identical, the online MBA part-time programs can present more cost-effective alternatives to on-campus programs because of savings on costs like relocation, childcare, and transportation.

 An Interest in Developing Virtual Communication Skills